-Today for Food Fun Friday I am sharing an easy recipe for Valentine's Day marshmallow pops.
+Today for Food Fun Friday I am sharing an easy recipe for Valentine's marshmallow pops.
 I wouldn't recommend you make these with little ones because the melted candy is pretty hot, but little ones will definitely enjoy eating them as you will see.
 If you are looking for some Valentine's treats to make with kids check out our Valentine's Cupcakes.

 You will need:

 - White and red candy melts